tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

         return result
 ```

-Then we unify all of the case functions to make the pattern types line up and
+Then for an entire match function, we unify all of the case functions to make
-the return types line up.
+the pattern types line up and the return types line up.

 ```python
 def infer_j(expr: Object, ctx: Context) -> TyVar: